The difference between the $100 logos, $1.000 logos and $10.000 logos

 How much is a logo design worth?
 How much should you expect to pay for professional design services?
 Is it really true that you get what you pay for?
 This article answers all of these questions, and more.

 “My designer quoted me $600 for a logo.
 Is this a fair price, or are they ripping me off?”

 “That’s way too much.
 I can recommend someone who can do it for $50.”

-Discussing prices is touchy because it can easily become defensive.
-It's not my intention to belittle anyone whose budget can only afford them low priced logos, nor to convince anyone that they should buy a more expensive logo.
-I want you to become aware of what you're buying.
-I want you to have realistic expectations of what your budget can afford you, so you don't end up disappointed because you didn't get what you wanted.
-There's a logo for every price point, and there's a good reason why they cost as much as they do.
+Discussing logo prices is a minefield because people can easily become defensive.
+It’s not my intention to belittle anyone whose budget can only afford them low priced logos, nor to convince anyone that they should buy a more expensive logo.
+I want you to be aware of what you’re buying.
+I want you to have realistic expectations of what your budget can afford you, so you don’t end up disappointed because you didn’t get what you wanted.
+There’s a logo for every price point, and there’s a good reason why they cost as much as they do.

 People outside of the design industry who don’t understand the nuances behind logo design are legitimately confused by the prices.
-Logo prices vary wildly, from $5 to millions of dollars.
+Logo prices vary wildly, from 5 dollars to millions of dollars.
 What’s the deal?
 How can the same thing cost $5 and $5 million?